 About Contender Boats

 Contender Boats is a Homestead-based premium boat manufacturer.
 For more than 35 years, Contender has built hand-laid fiberglass hulls that ride like no other.
 Built for performance.
 Built to fish.
 Models are available from 25 to 44 feet.
 Contender boats have a legacy of exploring the open oceans of the world.
-From the marlin rich waters of the Caribbean islands to up and down the eastern seaboard and far beyond, you’ll find Contender Boats “Always In the Game.” https://contenderboats.com/Contender Boats Inc) @contenderboatsofficial.
+From the marlin rich waters of the Caribbean islands to up and down the eastern seaboard and far beyond, you’ll find Contender Boats “Always In the Game.”
+To learn more about Contender Boats, visit https://contenderboats.com/ or follow on Facebook at (Contender Boats Inc) and Instagram @contenderboatsofficial.